-Link Building for real estate can provide a huge boost in your rankings.
-However, if you do them wrong, the effect can devastate your rankings, sending them into the Google rankings abyss.
-That is why it is critical to educate yourself before starting a link building strategy.
+Having good real estate backlinks can provide a huge boost in your organic rankings.
+However, if you do them wrong, the effect can devastate your rankings, sending them into the Google abyss.
+That is why educating yourself before starting a link-building strategy is critical.

 They go together like peanut butter and jelly.
 You need one to make the other better.

 High-level, here are four quick reasons why it’s important to have a good backlink strategy:

 - Backlinks are how Google (and other search engines) find your pages.

 - Backlinks are a way to show Google that you have a solid reputation.
 Search engines will push searchers to websites they can trust.